Asha Bhosle | Cooking With Her & Sharing Her Chicken Keema Recipe!

-Asha Bhosle is a legend.
-The legend cooked.
+Asha Bhosle is more than a legend to me.
+But at this hour, all I can say is that the legend cooked.
+She cooked for us.
 I tasted her cooking.
-I learnt her recipes.
-I cooked for her.
-I heard her sing.
+I learnt some of her precious recipes.
+I cooked for her, or am I imagining things in my head?
+I did hear her sing.
 I sat with her.
 I talked to her.
-And the above picture belongs exclusively to me!
+And the picture below belongs exclusively to me!

 I did have the honour to spend almost a day with Asha Bhosle, the legendary singer of Bollywood whose career has spanned over the last six decades.
 Entering the Guinness World Records for the most single studio recordings, recording up to 11,000 solos, duets and chorus-backed songs in over 20 Indian languages since 1947, the lady is absolutely mesmerizing.
 Apart from her singing prowess, many celebrities in the film industry can vouch for her cooking prowess as well.
 An organic culmination of which has resulted in the award-winning chain of restaurants – Asha’s.
 From the time I’ve posted the pictures of my cooking lessons with the legend on my Facebook Page, the two questions that many of the readers have repeatedly asked are ‘Does Asha Bhosle cook as good as she sings?’ or ‘Does she sing while she cooks?’
 Well, no. She probably doesn’t sing while she cooks, though she did sing her current favourite, Jab Se Tere Naina (a song from the film Saawariya) for us while she cooked.
 And yes, she does cook as good as she sings.
 If not better.
 The lady also looks as pretty in real life as she does in reel life.
 And she just didn’t pose prettily with pots and pans.
 She actually cooked all of the four dishes that she demonstrated, from scratch and as hands-on as it can possible be, at the hi-tech kitchens of the Miele Gallery.
 In Dubai, to attend a special cooking class which was conducted as a part of a promotion run at her restaurant Asha’s across the region (a few lucky participants flying down from Cairo as well), Asha Bhosle seemed like a small bundle of the highest intensity of atomic energy.
 I happened to barge into the select group at a very last minute, at the right time and at the right moment, following her tweet and perhaps tweeting her back (tweeting a second after she tweeted that she was in Dubai!).
 I owe big time to the wonderful Uma from Asha’s and Teodora from Wafi’s hospitality division to have sneaked me into the ‘lucky selected’ few to have attended this session.